Skip to content

 The Commission Model

-What Agencies Do for You
+What a Real Agency Does for You

-• Bookings: Industry relationships that actively pitch you for jobs
+• Bookings: Industry relationships that actively pitch you for jobs you couldn’t access alone

 • Career guidance: Portfolio development, strength identification, trajectory planning

-• Administrative support: Invoicing, scheduling, paperwork management
+• Administrative support: Invoicing, scheduling, payment tracking, paperwork

 Types of Modeling Agencies